Luke Browning

-He was awarded the Aston Martin Autosport BRDC Award for 2022.
+Browning was awarded the Aston Martin Autosport BRDC Award for 2022.
 He is the winner of the 2023 Macau Grand Prix.

 Early and personal life

-Luke Browning was born on 31 January 2002 in Kingsley, Cheshire.
+Browning was born on 31 January 2002 in Kingsley, Cheshire.
 He was initially racing in motocross at an early age, but switched to four wheels after his mother deemed it as "too dangerous".

 Browning enjoys sim racing during his downtime and is part of four-time Formula One world champion Max Verstappen's sim racing team, Team Redline.

-Career
+Junior racing career

 Junior Saloon Car Championship

 In 2016, Browning made his debut in car racing, competing in the Junior Saloon Car Championship in the UK.
-He won a race and was awarded the title "Henry Surtees Teen Racer of the Year 2016", having finished ninth in his first year in motorsport x.
+He won a race and was awarded the title "Henry Surtees Teen Racer of the Year 2016", having finished ninth in his first year in motorsport.

 Ginetta Junior Championship

 2017

-For 2017, the Brit made a switch to the Ginetta Junior Championship with Richardson Racing.
+For 2017, Browning made a switch to the Ginetta Junior Championship with Richardson Racing.
 His season highlight would end up being a pole position he scored in the second Silverstone race, and he placed eleventh in the standings.

 2018

 In the following season, Browning stayed on with Richardson Racing.
 His season started out strongly, with three victories after four races.
 However, over the course of the season he lost out to the Elite Motorsport duo of Louis Foster and eventual champion Adam Smalley.
-He scored enough points to win the championship taking Oulton park into account, only to lose his race 1 win due to a mechanical infringement.
+He scored enough points to win the championship taking Oulton Park into account, only to lose his race 1 win due to a mechanical infringement.
 He went on to win race 2 in dramatic style by 11 seconds.
 Ultimately, he finished in third position after a neck and neck season with a total of eight victories and ten further podium finishes.

 Formula 4

 2019

 Browning progressed to the F4 British Championship in 2019, once again remaining with Richardson Racing.
 He won his first ever single-seater race at the opening race of the season, a very wet Brands Hatch.
 Having started the race from a lowly tenth place after engine issues in qualifying he made a similar drive through the field in the mixed condition race 2, only to collide with Zane Maloney on the last corner on the final lap.
 He took the chequered flag first, but was later docked to third after a ten-second time penalty.
-The Brit added to that tally with a victory at the Thruxton Circuit.
+Browning added to that tally with a victory at the Thruxton Circuit.
 That win would prove to be the last of the year, despite crossing the line first in Snetterton.
 However, a post-race penalty due to a jump start would drop him to third in the end.
 He concluded the season with a triple podium in Brands Hatch.
 He ended up sixth in the championship, with two wins, and nine podiums.